heyho1337/react/README.md

-The app is working with data from the opendota api.
-I created the class to get up to date data from the api, but since the free version is a bit wonky, I downloaded manually a test sample json from the api and created another class to get data from the downloaded local json files.
-If you want to use the dota Api just change the import to the DotaApi instead of DotaJson, and I recommend adding api key to the functions inside the DotaApi.
+The app is getting the dota data from the opendota api.
+There is an oauth function that works with google for now. the primary user database is firestore.
+I'll be creating an api for getting user data from mysql database with symfony. the app is still under heavy developement, lots of parts missing

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).